cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P8 "But you know, the the thing with the metadata is, it's very hard to predict what you're going to want to look at, you know, so when you when you go through the code, you just kind of throw a bunch of stuff in there, here.
 Here's, here are all the things that I think might be interesting, right?"
   - Also: "kay, well, when I go to sit down and analyze this data, these are the things that I might actually be interested in.
 But it never fails.
 When you do that, that you're gonna come across something that well, why didn't I put that in there?
 Right?
 Or can I infer that from what I did put in there?
 And sometimes, yes, sometimes no."

-### Assumed Availabiltiy of Metadata
+### Assumed Availability of Metadata
   - P6: "And presumably, I should be able to figure out and this is going to be different on all the machines.
 So I haven't gotten there yet.
 But I should be able to figure out a mapping from the actual node IDs to the logical MPI ranks.
 And I should be able to on a per machine basis, figure out how many hops things are away in the actual network"
   - P6: "So on the x axes, I put the number of processes here, or you can think number of nodes, essentially, resources, right."

 ### Metadata is not really used (even if it is)
   - P5 "Then in the background data is used to find all the nodes I'm asking for and the profiles, which was some specific metadata.
 But honestly, like, right now, I'm only using it to query for stuff, which I know its there but I'm not really using it to explore the application in a way that I know you could use metadata for."
   - P5 "For me, it's only like, we have basically only like nodes to access and row ID of, where the node is, this is all we have in the data frame itself, we need some metadata in order to make good selection of specific nodes that we are interested in.
 That's the only way I'm using metadata right now. "
-  - P8: [Metadata is not useful except for all these cases where im organizaing my data by metadata]
+  - P8: [Metadata is not useful except for all these cases where I'm organizing my data by metadata]
     - "Yeah.
 So I consider made meta data to be I guess, sort of what I would call the basic characteristics of the problem.
-So these are things like, like I said, architecture may be system name that you ran on a os may be, but then those are all kind of.
+So these are things like, like I said, architecture may be system name that you ran on a OS may be, but then those are all kind of.
 They're useful for things like plots and useful for organizing your data, but maybe not very useful for analysis, you know, things that are more interesting for analysis is total memory usage or memory usage per MPI rank, or total number of dofs [degrees of freedom] or or number of dofs per MPI rank, you know, number of elements per MPI rank, or zones, you know, maybe, maybe things like, you know, material composition, that that's really not what I would consider metadata, I guess that that's really something different.
 You know, total, total execution time, for example, not not broken down, you know, in the tree, but just total overall execution time, I could see that being metadata.
 That thing, things like that."

 ### Metadata is Useful
   - P4: "But in certain sense, we always need some basis that we share so that we can do a useful comparison"